-For This Customer-Owned Bank, Breakthrough Products Originate From Empathy
+For This Customer-Owned Credit Union, Breakthrough Products Originate From Empathy

 Relationships, Not Returns

 “Banks struggle to serve because their focus is on profit,” says Porter.
 “Community banking allows them to not treat people as just numbers.”
 Unlike a bank, a credit union is a member organization and its owners are also its customers.
 This avoids the conflict that banks face in meeting the needs of their customers versus its shareholders.
-Porter says he has only one boss–his customers, and that informs how the bank measures its performance.
+Porter says he has only one boss–his customers, and that informs how the credit union measures its performance.

 “Our metrics are not at all related to financial return,” he says.
 “All of our employees across our organization have member experience as part of their performance goals.
 This makes us different from for-profit banks that look to sell more products to their customers each year.
 We don’t look at it that way.”

 Instead, BECU uses the net promoter score to measure their success.
 It’s a measure, now used widely in the market, that simply asks customers if they would refer a friend or family member to their business.
-Porter says BECU’s score is more than double the banking average; 35% of BECU’s customers report they would refer it to their friends.
+Porter says BECU’s score is more than double the banking average; 70% of BECU’s customers report they would refer it to their friends, versus an average of 35% for banks nationally.

 For Porter, it is important as CEO to really get out and meet members.
 Every month he personally reaches out to “our members who are first time home buyers or are celebrating a long term anniversary as a member of the credit union, and I’ll give them a call.”
 Though he admits many of these calls end up in voicemail, he shares a time when he reached a young woman’s cell phone.
 “She happened to be at Home Depot in the process of buying paint, to go paint a wall in a new condo, that she’d just purchased with a loan from us.
 It was just great.
 I mean, she was so happy.”

-Note: Corrections: We’ve updated this article to reflect that BECU has 1 million members, and that its net promoter score is 70%, not 35%.